Carleman estimates with sharp weights and boundary observability for wave operators with critically singular potentials: Introduction

-where the variable $z$ takes values in the positive half-line and the parameter~$\al$ ranges over the interval~$(0,1)$ (see~\cite{Gueye} and the references therein).
+where the variable $z$ takes values in the positive half-line and the parameter~$\al$ ranges over the interval~$(0,1)$; see~\cite{Gueye} and the references therein.
 Indeed, it is not difficult to show that one can relate equations in this form with the operator $\Box_\ka$ in one dimension through a suitable change of variables, with the parameter $\ka$ being now some function of the power $\al$.
-The methods employed in those references, which rely on the spectral analysis of a one-dimensional Bessel-type operator, provide a very precise controllability result.
+The methods employed in those references, which rely on the spectral analysis of a one-dimensional Bessel-type operator, provide very precise observability and controllability results.

-On the other hand, no related Carleman estimates that are applicable to observability results have been found.
+Another fruitful strategy for obtaining observability inequalities for a wide variety of PDEs is via Carleman-type estimates; see \cite{Tataru0, Tataru_Thesis} for some earliest applications, as well as \cite{LTX, Zhang} for wave equations.
+On the other hand, no related Carleman estimates that are applicable to observability results for $\Box_\kappa$ have been found.
 This manifests itself in two important limitations: firstly, the available inequalities are not robust under perturbations on the coefficients of the equation, and secondly, the method of proof cannot be extended to higher-dimensional situations.

-Recent results for different notions of observability for parabolic equations with inverse square potentials, which are based on Carleman and multiplier methods, can be found, e.g., in~\cite{BZuazua,VZuazua}.
-Related questions for wave equations with singularities all over the boundary have been presented as very challenging in the open problems section of~\cite{BZuazua}.
+Recent results for different notions of observability for parabolic equations with inverse square potentials, which are based on Carleman and multiplier methods, can be found, e.g., in \cite{BZuazua, VZuazua}.
+Related questions for wave equations with singularities all over the boundary have been presented as very challenging in the open problems section of \cite{BZuazua}.
 As stressed there, the boundary singularity makes the multiplier approach extremely tricky.

-In general, one would not expect Carleman estimates to behave well with singular potentials such as $\ka(1-\ka) (1-r)^{-2}$.
+In general, one would not expect Carleman estimates to behave well with singular potentials such as $\ka (1 - \ka) ( 1 - r )^{-2}$.
 Since the singularity in the potential scales just as $\Box$, there is no hope in absorbing it into the estimates by means of a perturbative argument.
-Indeed, Carleman estimates generally assume~\cite{Tataru,DosSantos} that the potential is at least in $L^{ (n + 1)/2}_{\loc}$, but this condition is not satisfied here.
+Indeed, Carleman estimates generally assume~\cite{DosSantos, KT3, Tataru} that the potential is at least in $L^{ (n + 1) / 2 }$, but this condition is not satisfied here.

+Consequently, we must view this singular potential as a principal term and instead derive a Carleman estimate for the modified wave operator $\Box_\kappa$ in \eqref{operator}.
+Such estimates for other modified wave operators involving lower-derivative terms have been obtained, for instance, in \cite{BBE, LLZ}.
+However, a key difference in the present situation is the specially weighted forms \eqref{BCs} of our natural boundary traces.
+In particular, to capture the Neumann trace, our Carleman estimates must also involve weights that become singular at the boundary $( -T, T ) \times \partial B_1$.